-The Corona Frontier ship in the Vancouver harbour
+The Golden Princess cruise ship in the Vancouver Harbour in 2018.

 The Corona Frontier bulk carrier vessel in the Vancouver Harbour in 2016